52North/sosmobileclient/README.md

 1. [Phonegap 1.9.0](http://phonegap.com/) (Apache License Version 2.0)
     is wrapper for HTML5 web apps, that bundles and desploys the code as native app for nearly every device.
 It also provides access to the native phone API to enable features like camera, geolocation and data storage.
 2. [JQuery 1.7.2](http://jquery.com/) (MIT Open Source License) is the de-facto standard for client-side web apps.
 It is lightweight and provides an intuitive DOM manipulation API.
-It is an requirement for most of the libraries used in this project. **Version Info:** For now Phonegap need the deprectaed functions of the 1.7.2 JQuery.
+It is an requirement for most of the libraries used in this project. **Version Info:** For now Phonegap needs the deprecated functions of the 1.7.2 JQuery.
 A migration to 2.0.2 with JQuery Migration is planned.
 3. ~~[JQuery Mobile 1.3.1](http://jquerymobile.com/)
    is mostly used as a complete mobile HTML5 framework.
 It provides lots of mobile elements such as popups, buttons, pages, navigation bars etc. Although it has its own navigation it is downgraded to a view-enhancing frontend framework.
 The "backend" of this javascript app will be Backbone.js.~~
 4. [Backbone.js 1.0.0](http://backbonejs.org/) (MIT Open Source License, with [underscore.js](http://underscorejs.org/))